Zodiac moon signs: A map to understanding your emotional side

 Gemini

 Those with the Gemini moon could be described as mercurial, charming, sociable and at times temperamental.
 They have unlimited infectious energy, which propels them to take up over a hundred projects at once.
-They like to flit through experiences, situations and people with a practised sense of detachment and enthusiasm at the same time.
+This air sign likes to flit through experiences, situations and people with a practised sense of detachment and enthusiasm at the same time.
 Natural flirts, individuals with a Gemini moon need a partner who is equally charming and daring.
 Hence, they naturally pair romantically well with people who have the Aries moon.

 Cancer